 Create a machine using web UI¶

-After you add bare metal hosts and create a managed cluster as described in Create a managed cluster, proceed with associating Kubernetes machines of your cluster with the previously added bare metal hosts using the Mirantis Container Cloud web UI.
+After you add bare metal hosts and create a managed cluster as described in Add a managed baremetal cluster, proceed with associating Kubernetes machines of your cluster with the previously added bare metal hosts using the Mirantis Container Cloud web UI.

 To add a Kubernetes machine to a baremetal-based managed cluster:

-Log in to the Mirantis Container Cloud web UI with the
+Log in to the Container Cloud web UI with the

 Switch to the required project using the Switch Project action icon located on top of the main left-side navigation panel.